mpvano/radiohat/docs/getting_started_guide.md

 * 	**Download and install** a copy of the latest 32 bit default release of Raspbian (*bullseye* at this time) into a 16Gb or 32Gb µSDHC card using the official *Raspberry Pi Imager* from [the RaspberryPi official web site](www.raspberrypi.com).

-*	**Install the µSD card** into the Pi's *GPIO* slot, Boot up, test the installation and do basic configuration including setting display preferences, hostname, networking and a new password.
+*	**Install the µSD card** into the Pi's SDHC slot, Boot up, test the installation and do basic configuration including setting display preferences, hostname, networking and a new password.
 Make sure it is working properly before going on.

 ### Install the *RadioHat* hardware

 *	**Shut down** the operating system and Pi and unplug all cables.

-*	**Jumper settings:** Install a bi-pin jumpers between pins 9 and 10 - the two pins closest to the GPIO connector edge of the board.
+*	**Jumper settings:** Install a bi-pin jumpers between pins 9 and 10 of J5 - the two pins closest to the GPIO connector edge of the board.
 If your board came with a jumper connected between pins 1 and 2 to protect the power pins, you can leave it installed.
 There should be no other jumpers installed on the board.

 *	**Carefully plug the board** into the GPIO connector, ensuring that you've got all the pins plugged in properly and that the board is not resting on anything that would cause a short circuit.
-Some cases with oversize heatsinks require the use of an "extension" pass-through connector to raise the board up off the heatsing.
+Some cases with oversize heatsinks require the use of an "extension" pass-through connector to raise the board safely off the heatsink.

 *	**Reconnect** your display, keyboard, mouse and any network cabling then carefully power up the board and see if it boots up normally.
 If you see any problem at all or if the lights on the end of the Pi away from the USB connectors don't begin blinking right away, power down immediately and resolve the problem before proceeding.